EthanCai/programming-learning-notes/projects-part-3-data-storage-analysis.md

 ## Workflow System

-- [Java: Airflow](https://github.com/airbnb/airflow): a workflow management platform
+- [Python: Airflow](https://github.com/airbnb/airflow): a workflow management platform
+- [Python: Perfect](https://github.com/PrefectHQ/prefect): Prefect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
+Users organize Tasks into Flows, and Prefect takes care of the rest.
 - [Java: Azkaban](https://azkaban.github.io/): Azkaban is a batch workflow job scheduler created at LinkedIn to run Hadoop jobs.
 Azkaban resolves the ordering through job dependencies and provides an easy to use web user interface to maintain and track your workflows.
 - [Java: Rundeck](http://rundeck.org/index.html): job scheduler and runbook automation
 - [Go: Argo](https://github.com/argoproj/argo): Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).
-- [dotNET: Wexflow](https://github.com/aelassas/Wexflow): Wexflow aims to make automations, workflow processes, long-running processes and interactions between systems, applications and folks easy, straightforward and clean.
-The communication between systems or applications becomes easy through this powerful workflow engine.
-- [Python: Perfect](https://github.com/PrefectHQ/prefect): Prefect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
-Users organize Tasks into Flows, and Prefect takes care of the rest.

 Library: